-Alabama, Louisville to meet in the 2018 Orlando Kickoff
+Alabama, Louisville to meet in 2018 Camping World Kickoff

 The Alabama Crimson Tide will play the Louisville Cardinals in the Orlando Kickoff game during college football’s opening weekend in 2018.
 The neutral-site season opener is the second announced game in a multi-year agreement between Florida Citrus Sports (FCSports) and ESPN Events, a division of ESPN, to host major neutral-site, regular-season college football games in the Orlando Citrus Bowl.